An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Background

-However, the incorporation of an additional density ratio, which we conveniently term the weighted SNPE method, suffers from unstable training.
-This instability is evidenced both in our numerical experiments presented in Figure \ref{fig:valid_nsf} and as described in the numerical experiments of another study by \citet{apt}.
-One of the main reasons is due to the small density of $\tilde{p}(\theta)$ on denominator.
+However, the incorporation of an additional density ratio in Eq.\eqref{eq:calib} usually results in unstable training.
+This instability is evidenced both in our numerical experiments presented in Figure \ref{fig:valid_nsf} and as described in the numerical experiments of \citet{apt}.
+One main reason is due to the small density of $\tilde{p}(\theta)$ in the denominator.
 To address these issues, we propose a suite of methodologies.
-This includes the implementation of defensive sampling to reduce variance and the adoption of a sample recycling strategy based on multiple importance sampling.
-Prior to these, we will first conduct an analysis of the impact due to the use of calibration kernels.
+This includes the implementation of defensive sampling to reduce variance and the adoption of a sample recycling strategy based on multiple-importance sampling.